paraswaykole/slashbase/README.md

 Slashbase is an open-source collaborative IDE for your databases in your browser.
 Connect to your database, browse data, run a bunch of queries or share queries within your team, right from your browser.
 Works with two types of databases: PostgreSQL and MongoDB.

-It's written in Golang and Nextjs React Framework (SPA) and runs as a single binary and needs PostgreSQL database.
+It's written in Golang and Nextjs React Framework and runs as a single binary.

 ## Features